sailfishos-oneplus5/important/INITIAL-BUILDING.md

 PLATFORM_SDK $

 sudo zypper ref
-sudo zypper --non-interactive in android-tools-hadk
+sudo zypper --non-interactive in android-tools-hadk bc
 ```
 **NOTE:** Repository errors for `adaptation0` can be safely ignored here and in the future.

 ## Adding SFOS build target

 In the Platform SDK we use Scratchbox to build packages for the target device architecture.
 Releases for the SDK targets can be found [here](http://releases.sailfishos.org/sdk/targets/) if another version is desired.
-To set it up, the following set of commands should be run:
+To build against the latest public release e.g. `3.0.3.10` at the time of writing, the following command should be run:
 ```
 PLATFORM_SDK $ cd && sdk-manage target install $VENDOR-$DEVICE-$PORT_ARCH http://releases.sailfishos.org/sdk/targets/Sailfish_OS-$RELEASE-Sailfish_SDK_Target-$PORT_ARCH.tar.7z --tooling SailfishOS-$RELEASE --tooling-url http://releases.sailfishos.org/sdk/targets/Sailfish_OS-$RELEASE-Sailfish_SDK_Tooling-i486.tar.7z
 ```